suewonjp/DNDX.JS/api-docs.md

 Enables pairs.

 ###### .cursor(dragType, hoverType)
-Controls cursor types for the source objects.
+Sets cursor types for the source objects.

 - dragType
  - A cursor type for dragging.
 The default is "move"
-- hoverType
+- hoverType [optional]
  - A cursor type for hovering on the source object before dragging.
-The default is "pointer"
+The default is "auto"

 ###### .remove()
 Removes pairs.